Eliane Plewman: Execution

 During the night of 11 September 1944, the Gestapo collected Éliane Plewman, Yolande Beekman and Madeleine Damerment from the prison and drove them to Karlsruhe railway station in time to catch the early train to Munich.
 From there they caught a local train to Dachau and late in the evening walked to Dachau concentration camp arriving at about midnight.
 Between 0800 and 1000 hours the next morning, 13 September 1944, Plewman and three other SOE agents (Yolande Beekman, Madeleine Damerment and Noor Inayat Khan) were taken from their cell and forced to kneel in pairs before being executed by a single shot to the head by executioner Wilhelm Ruppert.

 A Gestapo man named Max Wassmer was in charge of prisoner transports at Karlsruhe and accompanied the women to Dachau.
 Another Gestapo man named Christian Ott gave a statement to American investigators after the war as to the fate of Plewman and her three companions.
 Ott was stationed at Karlsruhe and volunteered to accompany the four women to Dachau as he wanted to visit his family in Stuttgart on the return journey.
 Though not present at the execution, Ott told investigators what Wassmer had told him.

-The four prisoners had come from the barrack in the camp, where they had spent the night, into the yard where the shooting was to be done.
+The four prisoners had come from the barrack in the camp, where they had spent the night, into the yard where the shooting was to be carried out.
 Here he [Wassmer] had announced the death sentence to them.
 Only the Lagerkommandant and the two SS men had been present.
-The German-speaking Englishwoman (the major) had told her companion of this death sentence.
+The German-speaking Englishwoman (the major) had told her companions of this death sentence.
 All four had grown very pale and wept; the major asked whether they could protest against the sentence.
 The Kommandant declared that no protest could be made against the sentence.
 The major had then asked to see a priest.
 The camp Kommandant refused this on the grounds that there was no priest in the camp.

 The four prisoners now had to kneel with their heads towards a small mound of earth and were killed by the two SS, one after another by a shot through the back of the neck.
-During the shooting the two Englishwomen held hands and the two French-women likewise.
-For three of the prisoners the first shot caused death, but for the German-speaking Englishwoman [Beekman] a second shot had to be fired as she still showed signs of life after the first shot.
+During the shooting the two Englishwomen held hands and the two Frenchwomen likewise.
+For three of the prisoners, the first shot caused death, but for the German-speaking Englishwoman [Beekman] a second shot had to be fired as she still showed signs of life after the first shot.

-After the shooting of these prisoners the Lagerkommandant said to the two SS men that he took a personal interest in the jewellery of the women and that this should be taken into his office.
+After the shooting of these prisoners, the Lagerkommandant said to the two SS men that he took a personal interest in the jewellery of the women and that this should be taken into his office.

 This cannot be considered a reliable account as Ott told the investigator he had asked Wasser the following question after being told what had happened to the women: "But tell me, what really happened", to which Wasser replied: "So you want to know how it really happened?"